SourabhDan/task/README.md

   Please use well-labeled charts and tables during the analysis.
 To get you started, these are some questions that could be interesting:

   What is the overall vehilce ratio by make/model combination ?
-  How does overall vehicle history affect the financing optionss?
+  How does overall vehicle history affect the financing options?

 Please complete the tasks using Python or R and you are free to use any and all third party libraries to help you.